Is Masturbation a Sin? What the Bible Says with Honesty and Grace

 7 Biblical Principles for Sexual Purity and Self-Control

-Since the Bible gives us principles rather than one clear-cut answer, here are seven truths from Scripture that can guide you with both hope, healing, and a way forward.
+Because the Bible offers principles rather than a single rule, these seven truths provide hope, healing, and a way forward.

 1. God Designed Sexuality as Good